Healthy Homes Assessment Ascot Park

 Ascot Park Moisture Ingress & Drainage

-Rental properties should have effective drainage to remove the stormwater and surface waters and groundwater, with an appropriate outfall or runoff.
-Making sure that water has a place to go, and also that it doesn’t get sucked into buildings is a vital aspect of maintaining your property’s dry.
+Properties that are rented must be equipped with efficient drainage to eliminate storm water, surface water, and ground water, which includes an appropriate outfall or runoff.
+Making sure the water has a place to go, and that it doesn’t get sucked into structures is an crucial aspect of maintaining your property’s dry.

-Alongside an irrigation system to stop water ingress, if the property has an enclosed space between your flooring and the ground, a ground moisture barrier must be constructed if it’s reasonably practicable to install it.
+Alongside an irrigation system to stop moisture ingress, if your property has an enclosed space between the floor and the soil, a ground-water barrier must be constructed if it is reasonably practicable to install it.

-A ground moisture barrier is usually an insulating sheet of polythene laid over the ground to stop any moisture in the ground from getting into the property.
-It also helps to prevent water damage to the floor insulation.
+An underground moisture barrier generally an insulating sheet of polythene laid over the ground, in order to block any moisture present in the ground from entering the structure.
+It also helps to prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection